 We also understand that our boys learn best in different ways.
-At The Hall we exploit a number of varied learning environments, through which a broad, balanced and relevant curriculum is delivered; plenty of learning happens in lessons of course, but also when our boys are out at Games, playing in concerts, acting in plays, on school trips here in the UK or abroad, as well as when they are completing tasks on their own at home in the evenings.
+We, therefore, take advantage of a number of varied learning environments, through which the broad, balanced and relevant curriculum is delivered; plenty of learning happens in lessons of course, but also when our boys are out at Games, playing in concerts, acting in plays, on school trips here in the UK or abroad, as well as when they are completing tasks on their own at home in the evenings.
 Schemes of work are designed to provide plenty of scope for boys to tackle a range of tasks and activities that best match the breadth and depth of their abilities and then extend them.
 These schemes are reviewed annually.

 Senior schools to which we send our boys are increasingly making decisions about the entry at 11+ when our boys are still in Year 6 or 7.
 We, therefore, prepare them for a range of senior schools’ pre-entry assessments so the boys can confidently meet these challenges as well as those of the different school entrance frameworks taken at Year 8.

 Our curriculum is effectively planned around specific learning objectives for every subject area within each year group.

 The subjects taught across the Middle and Senior Schools encompass

 Hall boys begin their exploration of spiritual, moral, social and cultural learning early, whilst still in the Junior School.
 Articulated in our key values, reflected in our pastoral system and codes of conduct as well as in the curriculum and co-curricular activities, we support and nurture boys by building their character so that they may show initiative, seek meaning and purpose, explore the mysteries of life and be creative and inventive.